simdjson/simdjson/README.md

 To simplify the engineering, we make some assumptions.

 - We support UTF-8 (and thus ASCII), nothing else (no Latin, no UTF-16).
 We do not believe this is a genuine limitation, because we do not think there is any serious application that needs to process JSON data without an ASCII or UTF-8 encoding.
+If the UTF-8 contains a leading BOM, it should be omitted: the user is responsible for detecting and skipping the BOM; UTF-8 BOMs are discouraged.
 - All strings in the JSON document may have up to 4294967295 bytes in UTF-8 (4GB).
 To enforce this constraint, we refuse to parse a document that contains more than 4294967295 bytes (4GB).
 This should accommodate most JSON documents.
-- In cases of failure, we report a failure without any indication to the nature of the problem.
-(This can be easily improved without affecting performance.)
 - As allowed by the specification, we allow repeated keys within an object (other parsers like sajson do the same).
 - Performance is optimized for JSON documents spanning at least a tens kilobytes up to many megabytes: the performance issues with having to parse many tiny JSON documents or one truly enormous JSON document are different.